 As this boxy design spread, each new house dramatically changed the streetscape of its neighbourhood.
 This “monster home”—some bigger than before—ultimately intruded on the traditional Victorian-era aesthetic of westside neighbourhoods.
 Growing citizen discontent with the Special’s bulky style eventually encouraged the City to act.
 At first, it tried to improve the demeanour of these homes with a new Vancouver Special Competition, but that proved ineffective.
 Ultimately, around the mid-1980s, the City enacted size limit amendments, marking an end to the Special construction era.

-During its time, the Special was a unique solution to affordable housing.
+During its time, the Special was a unique version of affordable housing.
 While condominium buildings have since energetically taken over the densifying role with higher residences, the Special still stands large on its street blocks, having fulfilled the home ownership visions of many.
 And now, whether it be thanks to purpose or nostalgia, the Vancouver Special is increasingly admired as a local icon.
 Its understated design is even revered, especially when modernly reimagined; the first significant Special renovation was architect Stephanie Robb’s celebrated Lakewood Residence in 2001.
 The lingering East Van stock remains a valuable source of housing—that is, for those willing to live with a recovering monster.

 Read more in local and international design.